Holy Week

 Holy Saturday is the one day where there is NO Sacrament in the tabernacle - the church is truly empty awaiting the Resurrection.

-Maundy Thursday is April 6, 2023 and marks the beginning of the Sacred Triduum.
-Worship is at 7 pm.
+Maundy Thursday Liturgy is March 28, 2024 at 7 pm and marks the beginning of the Sacred Triduum.

-Good Friday is April 7, 2023.
-There are two liturgies that day: Noon with Veneration of the Cross and 7 pm with Veneration of the Cross and Communion from Reserved Sacrament.
+Good Friday Liturgy is March 29, 2024 at 7 pm with Veneration of the Cross and Communion from Reserved Sacrament.